McGill students and staff may download EndNote free of charge onto their personal computers at home or at the university.

 We often start by exporting records from Ovid MEDLINE, if applicable (you may have decided to only use PubMed to search MEDLINE; those instructions are below):

-Systematic review software may offer this functionality, or you can use one of the following methods to remove duplicates from a merged EndNote library.
+You can use one of the following methods to remove duplicates from a merged EndNote library.

-Before deduplicating, you will need a merged EndNote library containing the records from all your separate EndNote libraries for the individual database searches, if you had previously exported records from each database into separate libraries:
+Before deduplicating, you will need a merged EndNote library containing the records from all your separate EndNote libraries (if applicable) for the individual database searches, if you had previously exported records from each database into separate libraries:

 Using this merged library of records from your individual database searches, you are now ready to remove duplicates.
 Here are two methods you can use: